c1inares/Terror_Latin_America/Terror_Latin_America.md

     ## 12                                             Unknown 1413
     ## 13                                               Other   52

-With this bar graph, we see that from 1970-2017 there were significantly more attacks in El Salvador than Guatemala.
-El Salvador had more than double the amount of attacks.
-Its good to know because now when we compare country differences using percentages.
+This bar graph shows that from 1970 to 2017, El Salvador experienced significantly more attacks than Guatemala, with over double the amount of recorded incidents.
+This is important because it highlights the need to compare the data using percentages.

-The terrorist group FMLN drove El Salvador’s attacks exponentially with them contributing to 3330 recorded attacks.
-Though, both El Salvador and Guatemala had an FMLN group, it seems to have been more full force in El Salvador.
-My parents grew up in El Salvador around that time and they described it as a blood bath.
-Many parents ran away with their families only to be shot in front of their kids.
-I imagine it was similar in Guatemala especially considering the imagery depicted in the Tattooed Soldier.
-Thus, seeing there’s only 5 recorded FMLN attacks in Guatemala leads me to believe this data might be heavily skewed.
+The FMLN drove El Salvador’s attacks exponentially with them contributing to 3330 recorded attacks.
+While both El Salvador and Guatemala had a FMLN group, it appears to have been much more active in El Salvador.
+My parents, who grew up in El Salvador around that time described it as a bloodbath-many families fled, only to be shot in front of their children.
+I imagine it was similar in Guatemala especially considering the imagery depicted in *The Tattooed Soldier*.
+Thus, the fact that only 5 FMLN attacks are recorded in Guatemala leads me to believe this data might be skewed or incomplete.

 ### Correlation Between Variables